 “Research” typically gets a bad rap, and we get why.
-The word alone conjures ideas of academia, or white lab coats – it sounds like overblown, rigorous academic study that takes years just to understand your research results.
+The word alone conjures ideas of academia and white lab coats – it sounds like overblown, rigorous academic study that will take years before it’s capable of benefitting your company.

-In addition, people are usually more comfortable falling back on what they already know.
-Engineers code product, and designers work on the user flows and visuals in Photoshop.
-It’s easier to just build and ship a solution, and hope for the best.
+Additionally, people are usually more comfortable falling back on what they already know.
+Engineers code product and designers work on the user flows and visuals in Photoshop.
+It’s easier to just build and ship a solution and then hope for the best.

 Contrary to these beliefs, user research is actually a crucial part of the UX Design process being adopted by some of the nimblest, most successful teams in technology – including Dropbox and Airbnb.

 Does research still sound boring and slow-paced to you?
 It’s not.
 You can find a list of our typical research methods here.
 A lot of our research involves connecting with your target customers and empathizing with their problems.
-Research can help you create a shorter product development time upfront, because you have a clearer picture in mind of what you’re building, and who it’s for.
-It makes it easier to solve differences of opinion.
+Research can help you create a shorter product development time upfront because we get you a clearer picture of what you’re building and who it’s for.
+We make it easier to solve differences of opinion.
 Now, the answer to disagreements can be to just test it.
 UX Research helps you avoid the costly fixes for problems.
 At the end of the day, we all dream about creating things that people want and love – and user research gives you the best shot at that.